phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 2248790
-#Number of Trump Tweets: 706514
-#Number of Cruz Tweets: 450028
+#Number of Cruz Tweets: 450842
-#Number of Clinton Tweets: 294102
+#Number of Clinton Tweets: 294434
-#Number of Rubio Tweets: 235631
+#Number of Rubio Tweets: 236182
 #Number of Jeb!
-Tweets: 199689
+Tweets: 200150
-#Number of Sanders Tweets: 174728
+#Number of Sanders Tweets: 174831
-#Number of Carson Tweets: 103649
+#Number of Carson Tweets: 103862
-#Number of Kasich Tweets: 84508
+#Number of Kasich Tweets: 84641
+#Total Number of Tweets:
+#Number of Trump Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---